Yomguithereal/teaching/shell/INSTALL.md

 ```bash
 wsl --install
 ```

+Be sure to have a proper Internet connection.

 When the installation completes (it might ask you for authorization and prompt some questions), reboot your computer.